Krenovate-Solutions-Pvt-Ltd/tech-process-manuals/docs/Server-Setup.md

 <a href= "https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-ubuntu-1804" target="_blank">**How to use Cron to Automate Tasks**</a>

+-   Enter  `crontab -e` command to open the cron list.

 ####    **Delete tmp session files**

 1. Add the following cron to delete temp session files: